-LuxTrust S.A. acting as CSP ensures that computer security controls are implemented in compliance with the technical standard the technical standard ETSI TS 102 042 [4] and with ETSI TS 101 456 [3] when this standard imposes higher requirements on certification practices.
+LuxTrust S.A. acting as CSP ensures that computer security controls are implemented in compliance with the technical standard ETSI TS 102 023 [6] (for TSA activities), the technical standard ETSI TS 102 042 [4] and with ETSI TS 101 456 [3] when this standard imposes higher requirements on certification practices.
 Detailed descriptions of implemented computer security controls are available as internal document(s).

 LuxTrust is accredited by ILNAS acting as accreditation entity.
-The Accreditation Certificate, issued on Tuesday, October 13th, 2009, testifies that LuxTrust conforms to the following technical standards:
+The Accreditation Certificate testifies that LuxTrust conforms to the following technical standards:

-- ETSI TS 101 456 on Policy requirements for certification authorities issuing qualified certificates [3]; - ETSI TS 102 042 on Policy requirements for certification authorities issuing public key certificates [4], and
+- ETSI TS 101 456 on Policy requirements for certification authorities issuing qualified certificates [3]; - ETSI TS 102 042 on Policy requirements for certification authorities issuing public key certificates [4], and - ETSI TS 102 023 on Policy requirements for time-stamping authorities [6].